clixx-io/clixx.io/examples_iotframework/serial-hbridge/README.md

 ![circuit-graphic](images/attiny-hbridge.jpg)

-An H-Bridge is an electronic circuit that enables a voltage to be applied to DC-Motor in a way that enables it to run in either direction.
+H-Bridges are electronic circuits that enables a voltage to be applied to DC-Motor in a way that enables it to run in either direction.
 These circuits are often used in robotics, consumer devices, automotive and other applications.

+Originally there were up to four mechanical switches arranged on a board but these days, they've been reduced in size so much that they are mostly implemented as a single IC.
+At this size, they fit nicely on a clixx.io board and are really easy to control.

-Controlling a motor through an H-Bridge is done with two pins.
+Controlling the motor through a H-Bridge is done with two pins.
 There is a forward and a reverse pin.
 To make the motor run forward involves applying a Logic 1/High to the forward pin and a logic 0/Low to the reverse pin.

+The normal i/o pins on the board are slightly remapped to from 'i'=input to 'f'=forward and 'o'=output to 'r'=reverse.

 With the clixx.io framework, it's very easy to add external control to this example by adding the Serial object.
 This will enable us to process